 Studying this history, Davey realized, as investigators at the time had, that there were significant safety issues with the setup of the circus.
 Before the start of the season, parts of the tent canvas had been waterproofed with a mixture that included gasoline, and there were temporary animal cage chutes blocking exits when the fire broke out.
 As he exited the tent, Hickey had even witnessed people being trapped by these obstructions.
 “I saw people trying to climb over the chute cages in the track on the north side, and when I left the tent, owing to the heat and fire settling there were people piled alongside of this chute cage, and these folks were flaming and burning, and shrieking and hollering,” he later recalled.

 Two days after the fire, five men working for the circus were arrested and charged with manslaughter for various safety oversights.
 The following year, Hickey’s report concluded that the fire had been caused by a carelessly discarded lit cigarette that landed in grass (an assertion that would be shown to be unlikely decades later).
-The accused circus men pleaded no contest to the charge and each served several months in Connecticut prisons.
+The accused circus men pleaded no contest to the charge and four of them served time in Connecticut prisons.
 The circus agreed to shoulder the financial burden of the disaster and to pay almost $4 million (not adjusted for inflation) to the victims and their families.
 But lawyers for the circus disputed the cause of the fire from the beginning.
 In March 1945, the Ringling Bros. defense team filed a motion, writing that, “We feel very strongly that the fire was of incendiary origin and on trial we will have substantial evidence to support such a possibility.”

 This appeal was not made public at the time, but circus folklore and rumor has long held that the circus fire was no accident.